Blog Article

 From Needs to Requirements

 Ah, that is not a need, folks.
 That is a want.
-Just as any car would meet your “need” for a Mercedes, a whiteboard can meet the “need” for tracking projects, but a software solution would be preferred.
+Just as any car would meet your “need” for a Mercedes, a whiteboard can meet the “need” for tracking management projects, but a software solution would be preferred.

 Question Development